Undergraduate Degree Completion Program (Online)

 - Make connections between the real world and liberal arts learning

 The Undergraduate Degree Completion Program seeks candidates for admission who are academically well qualified and professionally prepared to maximize this unique set of courses.
 The program is designed for mature and motivated adult learners who desire to complete their undergraduate liberal arts degree within a virtual community of similarly dedicated individuals.
 Candidates for admission should be ready to make a commitment to this selective program and participate in rigorous courses with students like themselves.

 The admissions committee considers far more than prior academic records when selecting students that meet our ideals.
 While reviewing candidates, the committee will look for:

 - A range of 52–64 transferable academic credits completed at one or more accredited colleges

 - The equivalent of a freshman-level English writing course and a college-level course in mathematics or a related quantitative area

-- Work/professional activities indicating maturity and appropriate motivation
+- Work/professional experience/activities indicating maturity and appropriate motivation

 In addition, successful applicants will present a clear, well-written application essay as part of the formal application.

 The admissions committee meets regularly and makes decisions on a rolling basis.